Welcome to the Russian sub-department at the Department of Translation, Language, and Culture of Johannes Gutenberg University Mainz!

 Our department is one of the world's most renowned translation schools and the largest in the German-speaking countries, offering courses in numerous languages as well as translation and interpretation from and into German.
 Although part of the University of Mainz, it is located in the small town of Germersheim, roughly 110 km south of Mainz.

-Our sub-department's focus is on the Russian language and translation from and into Russian, with an emphasis on the diversity of uses of Russian in different countries.
-Our research and teaching also covers post-Soviet countries other than Russia and other languages spoken there, such as Armenian, Ukrainian, and Uzbek.
 Beyond topics related to language and translation, we host doctoral and post-doctoral researchers working on a variety of topics related to the Soviet Union and the post-Soviet countries, with a special emphasis on language, war, and memory; dissertations are supervised by Mischa Gabowitsch, Professor of Multilingual and Transnational Studies and head of our sub-department.
 We also regularly invite guest lecturers who present their work in a variety of languages, and organize conferences, workshops, exhibitions, poetry readings, theater performances, and other events, including a regular online forum titled "Identity and diversity in the Russian-speaking world" hosted by Olga Gleiser and Daria Shirokova.

 Our website is mostly in German.
 Pages of potential interest to those who do not read German include the presentation of our team and our calendar of events.
 Mischa Gabowitsch's personal website is available in English, German, Russian, and French versions.